My Ring Is Stuck on My Finger: What Should I Do?

 Ice Water, Compression and Elevation

 Sometimes the finger swelling isn’t a pattern of regular oscillation but of steady escalation.
 You might know that you are only headed for warmer temperatures or you are just 20 weeks into a pregnancy.
 Or you might not be able to wait for your finger’s timeline before heading into the operating room.
-In these instances, you can instigate your own change of temperature and altitude before the pinch gets worse.
+In these instances, you can instigate your own change of temperature and altitude before the pinch gets worse with an at-home ice elevation ring removal.

 Dip your finger in ice water or prop it up on an ice pack.
 Don’t do this longer than 15 minutes — you don’t want to flirt with frostbite.
 The goal is to shrink your swollen finger enough to allow for easy ring removal.
 Gently press the skin above the ring (compression) after soaking your finger in cold water before giving the jewelry an experimental twist.
 Don’t further irritate your skin with too much tugging if it’s obvious it isn’t going to budge.
 Ideally, you would find a way to keep your finger at a higher elevation, as in above your head.
 This method is all about reducing blood flow to reduce swelling.